What is Lean Canvas?

 lean canvas template

-1. Problem: when you want to sell a solution (whether a product or a service), there should be a demand, in other words, at least one identifiable problem.
-Every customer segment you are going to define has its own problems, and it’s your business’s purpose to solve them.
+1. Problem: When you want to sell a solution (whether a product or a service), there should be a demand, in other words, at least one identifiable problem.
+Every customer segment you will define has its issues, and your business’s purpose is to solve them.
 You are going to build your whole canvas over this building block.
-This section, then, must contain up to three priority problems.
+This section, then, must contain up to three priority problems;

-2. Customer Segments: perhaps this is the first building block for you to establish.
-Because probably the first step to understanding your business will be to discover who your customer is.
-After all, you can only get to know what are the problems you are going to solve when you know the ones who face them.
-Thus, if there is more than one customer segment, you ought to develop one canvas for each.
+2. Customer Segments: Perhaps this is your first building block to establish.
+The first step to understanding your business will probably be to discover who your customer is.
+After all, you can only get to know the problems you will solve when you know the ones who face them.
+Thus, if there is more than one customer segment, you should develop one canvas for each;

-3. Unique Value Proposition: This block shows how your business differentiates from others, what the value your customer will only have through your product or service, and no one else.
-Therefore, list what makes your brand stand out over the competition – i.e., why your customer must buy from you rather than your rival.
+3. Unique Value Proposition: This block shows how your business differentiates from others and what value your customer will only have through your product or service and no one else.
+Therefore, list what makes your brand stand out — i.e., why your customer must buy from you rather than your rival;

-5. Channels: here, you have to inform the means you are going to use to reach your audience.
-That includes all marketing, communication, and distribution channels that you intend to adopt, both from traditional and digital media.
+5. Channels: Here, you must inform the means you will use to reach your audience.
+That includes all marketing, communication, and distribution channels that you intend to adopt, both traditional and digital;

-6. Revenue Streams: ask yourself “how much will my customer pay for my product/service?”.
-The price and the payment system was chosen are a very important part of your offer.
-That can mean the success or failure of your venture.
+6. Revenue Streams: Ask yourself, “How much will my customer pay for my product/service?”
+The price and payment system chosen are essential parts of your offer, and they can determine the success or failure of your venture;

-7. Cost Structure: gather here all the costs needed for you to be able to sell your product.
-You should list all the expenses, from research and development to monthly fees and salaries.
+7. Cost Structure: Gather here all the costs needed to sell your product.
+You should list all the expenses, from research and development to monthly fees and salaries;

-8. Key Metrics: it’s imperative for you to get to know what metrics you are going to apply when measuring your business’s performance.
-That’s the only way you may monitor the team towards the results.
+8. Key Metrics: You must know what metrics to apply when measuring your business’s performance.
+That’s the only way you can monitor the team’s progress toward the results;

-9. Unfair Advantage: ask your team “what does this business/product/service have, that no one else does?”.
-This is possibly the most difficult question in the whole canvas.
-The answer has to be something that cannot be copied, mimicked, or acquired – that is unique in the market.
-It’s challenging, but it’s an essential matter, mainly if you intend to use the canvas for attracting partners and investors.
+9. Unfair Advantage: Ask your team, “What does this business/product/service have that no one else does?”.
+This is possibly the most challenging question in the whole canvas.
+The answer must be something unique in the market that cannot be copied, mimicked, or acquired.
+It’s a challenging but essential matter, mainly if you intend to use the canvas to attract partners and investors.

 As you may have noticed, we are talking about only nine blocks, very objective.
 Therefore, it is about a modeling method that can be concluded within 20 minutes!
 Can you think of something leaner?